 An Overview Of Colour Therapy

-A complementary therapy, not a substitute for medical care, is colour therapy.
+Colour therapy is a complementary therapy, not a substitute for medical care.
 Individual differences in response to therapy can be seen.
-In this article, I’ll share all about colour therapy.
+In this article, I’ll share everything about colour therapy.

 What Is Colour Therapy?